Top Australian university hacked, 19 years of students' data accessed

-SYDNEY (Reuters) - Australia’s top-ranked university said on Tuesday hackers breached its cyber defenses late last year to obtain sensitive data of students, including bank account numbers and passport details, going back nearly two decades.
+SYDNEY, June 4 (Reuters) - Australia’s top-ranked university said on Tuesday hackers breached its cyber defences late last year to obtain sensitive data of students, including bank account numbers and passport details, going back nearly two decades.

 The Australian National University (ANU) said the breach was carried out by “a sophisticated operator”, without elaborating.